skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

 This allows us to deal with pure data until the very last moment when we run all the side effects (db transaction and session) in one place only we call `executor`.

-## 🔸 Saturn handler
+## Saturn handler

-You might have noticed a component in our system called the `saturn-handler`.
-The `ring-handler` depends on it.
+In our system, we have a component called the `saturn-handler`.
+The component `ring-handler` depends on it.

 In order to isolate the side effects as much as we can, our endpoints from our `pullable-data`, highlighted previously, do not perform side effects but return **descriptions** in pure data of the side effects to be done.
 These side effects are the ones we gather in `:context/effects` and `:context/sessions` using the pull-pattern's query context.